Involved Source Files Package balancer defines APIs for load balancing in gRPC.

 A SubConn represents a single connection to a gRPC backend service.

 All SubConns start in IDLE, and will not try to connect.
-To trigger the
+To trigger a

 ProducerBuilder in this SubConn, or, if one does not currently exist,

 creates a new one and returns it.
-Returns a close function which must
+Returns a close function which may be

-be called when the Producer is no longer needed.
+called when the Producer is no longer needed.
+Otherwise the producer

 gRPC checks if currently-connected address is still in the new list.